AJS-development/OgarUL-Plugin-Library/SkinChanger/readme.md

  ```

 ### Custom Skins Usage
-If you are using custom skins, set customSkins to 1 in the config, and create a new file called customskins.txt.
+If you are using custom skins, set customSkins to 1 in the config.
+Skin Changer will now use your custom skins instead of premium default skins that all the other servers are using.
-You can add each skin per line in that text file and those skins would be used instead of the skins in skins.txt

 ### Next update 1.0.1
 Live updated skins, (No default skin file), but customskins are still allowed.